 Generic Name: zonisamide

-Note: This document contains side effect information about zonisamide.
-Some of the dosage forms listed on this page may not apply to the brand name Zonegran.
+Note: This page contains side effects data for the generic drug zonisamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Zonegran.

 For the Consumer

 As well as its needed effects, zonisamide (the active ingredient contained in Zonegran) may cause unwanted side effects that require medical attention.